mohammadeunus/Note/content/en/blog/openrail-faq/index.md

 ---
-title: "Building a Custom Subscription System with ABP Framework and Stripe: A Developer's Journey 🚀"
+title: "Custom SaaS Subscription System: ABP Framework"
-description: "A deep dive into building a flexible, dynamic subscription system using ABP Framework and Stripe, including architecture, code, and lessons learned."
+description: "A deep dive into building a flexible, dynamic subscription system using ABP Framework, including architecture, code, and lessons learned."
-excerpt: "How I built a custom, dynamic SaaS subscription system with ABP Framework and Stripe."
+excerpt: "How I built a custom, dynamic SaaS subscription system with ABP Framework."
 date: 2020-11-04T09:19:42+01:00
 lastmod: 2020-11-04T09:19:42+01:00
 draft: false
 weight: 50
 images: []
 categories: ["Development", "SaaS", "ABP Framework"]
-tags: ["Stripe", "ABP Framework", "Custom Plans", "SaaS", "Payments"]
+tags: ["ABP Framework", "Custom Plans", "SaaS", "Payments"]
 contributors: ["Henk Verlinde"]
 pinned: false
 homepage: false
 ---

-# Building a Custom Subscription System with ABP Framework and Stripe: A Developer's Journey 🚀

-Finally got a chance to integrate Stripe into a system!
+Finally got a chance to build a custom subscription system!
 I have been longing to fill up this empty section of my knowledge for a long time.
 When my client approached me with a unique requirement - they wanted to offer custom subscription plans instead of the standard "one-size-fits-all" packages - I knew this was the perfect opportunity to dive deep into ABP Framework's payment system and create something truly flexible.

 ## The Challenge: Custom Subscription Plans 🎯